xtclang/xvm/README.md

 very latest version by invoking:

 ```
-./gradlew installDistPlatform
+./gradlew installDist
 ```

 This will create a self-contained XDK distribution under `xdk/build/install/xdk`, including launchers for the build host operating system.
-You can put this directory first on your system path, or set `XDK_HOME` to point at it, so that any XTC launcher will redirect its implementation to the libraries in the lcoal build.
+You can put this directory first on your system path, or set `XDK_HOME` to point at it, so that any XTC launcher will redirect its implementation to the libraries in the local build.

 ```
 ```